KevinBrd/Linear_Regression_Project/README.md

 ## Contact

-For questions or comments, please contact [Kévin Bourdon](mailto:kevin.bourdon.etu@univ-lille.fr).
+For questions or comments, please contact [Kevin Bourdon](mailto:kevin.bourdon@kedgebs.com).
 I would love to hear from you.